 Somerset Council is committed to developing co-production with people who use services and carers.
 Co-production means working with people who use services and carers as equal partners in the design, development, commissioning, delivery, and review of the Council's services.
-It is central to achieving the personalisation of services and increasing choice and control for users and carers.
+It is central to achieving the personalisation of services and increasing choice and control for people who use services and carers.
 It will help us to ensure that we meet the priorities of people who use services and carers and should also be seen as key to the quality and improvement agenda.
-Understanding and capturing the expertise of users' and carers' experience and incorporating this in the design and delivery of services is crucial to getting things right.
+Understanding and capturing the expertise of people who use services and carers' experience and incorporating this in the design and delivery of services is crucial to getting things right.